| Home | Casualty list Home |

 4 June 1915 Captain Runcieman, F.S Wounded Severely wounded in back and neck by a shell, and buried among sandbags while under way to help a wounded brother officer, and dug out by the Company Sergeant Major

-date unknown 2nd Lieut Fuller, L.C.H Wounded (War Diary)
+date unknown 2nd Lieut Fuller, Leonard Charles Hayden Wounded (War Diary) (Bedford)

 18 June 1915

 Lieut Col Grant.
-A Wounded Wounded in arm by a shell (War Diary)
+Arthur Wounded Wounded in arm by a shell (War Diary)

 date unknown